 For me, though, the leftovers are the best part of Thanksgiving dinner.
 I love digging the savory stuffing out of the cavity to enjoy later, and picking at the cold turkey from the fridge.
 And I want a generous amount of well-roasted turkey for delectable sandwiches on the Friday, Saturday, and even Sunday after Thanksgiving.
 In fact, I so love leftover turkey that I roast two birds -- one stuffed, one unstuffed.
 Sometimes I even add a large turkey breast, just to guarantee that there will be enough meat for slicing for editor Kevin Sharkey’s day-after party and everybody’s lunches.

 Excellent-quality turkeys are increasingly available to all of us -- and a better bird really is worth the expense.
 I tend to roast freshly killed, organically grown turkeys (sometimes raised right on my own farm).
-The recipes here, for Cobb-Salad Sandwich, Turkey Monte Cristo, and Turkey Salad Sandwich, are meant as guidelines for really good sandwiches featuring my favorite flavor combinations.
+The recipes here are meant as guidelines for really good sandwiches featuring my favorite flavor combinations.
 With the best breads; crispest bacon; freshest tomatoes, lettuces, avocados, watercress, and cucumbers; and tangiest cranberry sauces and relishes, you can create a veritable feast just for yourself, or perhaps for a casual “make your own” party the day after your big sit-down affair.
 Of course, the beauty of sandwiches is that you can improvise with any ingredients -- changing up the vegetables and condiments and even adding other leftovers from the dinner.